pmakani/crate/docs/general/ddl/data-types.rst

 ..
 NOTE::

    ``Ignored`` objects should be mainly used for storing and fetching.
-   Filtering by and ordering on them is possible but very performance intensive. ``Ignored`` objects are a *black box* for the storage engine, so the filtering/ordering is done using an expensive table scan and a filter/order function outside of the storage engine.
-Using ``ignored`` objects for grouping or aggregations is not possible at all and will result in an exception or ``NULL`` value if used with excplicit casts.
+   Filtering by and ordering on any undefined subcolumn is possible but very performance intensive.
+Undefined subcolumns of ``ignored`` objects are a *black box* for the storage engine, so the filtering/ordering is done using an expensive table scan and a filter/order function outside of the storage engine.
+Using undefined subcolumns of ``ignored`` objects for grouping or aggregations is not possible and will result in an exception unless explicit casted.

 .. _data-type-object-literals: